1

 Refer to the MED-178 Instructions, located on the Provider Forms web page under the Sterilization Consent Forms drop-down menu.
 Information entered on the consent form must correspond directly to the information on the submitted Health First Colorado claim form.

-Federal regulations require strict compliance with the requirements for completion of the MED-178 consent form or claim payment is denied.
+Federal regulations require strict compliance with the requirements for completion of the Consent to Sterilization - MED 178 Form or claim payment is denied.
 Claims that are denied because of errors, omissions, or inconsistencies on the MED-178 may be resubmitted if corrections to the consent form can be made in a legally acceptable manner.

 Any corrections to the member's portion of the sterilization consent must be approved and initialed by the member.